 I did a thing, and I was scared of it.

-I’d heard of GORUCK for a while and was intriguted.
+I’d heard of GORUCK for a while and was intrigued.
 I honestly wasn’t exactly sure what it was, but I knew it was a challenge I wanted to tackle.
 I’d seen a few blogs and knew I wanted to do one NOT near a beach.
 When I saw one was coming up in St. Augustine, so I decided to sign myself up!
 All I knew coming into the event was GORUCK encourages people to walk with weighted backpacks called rucksacks.
 GORUCK also offers team building events.
-A typcal Light event last between 4-6 hours, sometimes 8.
+A typical Light event last between 4-6 hours, sometimes 8.
 It all depends on your Cadre and what he feels like doing.
 You’re not permitted a watch.
 No phones.

 One of the first things you must do is get two bricks and wrap them with duct tape.
 I’d driven to a few places until I was able to find bricks.
 I posted this photo online and was immediately informed that the bricks must be solid without holes.
 Why?
 Because holes make them lighter.
 (Insert manly grunt) Picky, picky.
 I continued looking until I found two solid bricks and wrapped those.
 Other than that, there wasn’t much to do before race day except chat with my fellow participants in the Facebook event.
-Everyone is required to bring the two bricks, a backpack of some sort (preferrably a rucksack or the bricks will shred it), your name and phone number written on the bricks (so you can’t toss them in the trash after), headlamp and water.
+Everyone is required to bring the two bricks, a backpack of some sort (preferably a rucksack or the bricks will shred it), your name and phone number written on the bricks (so you can’t toss them in the trash after), headlamp and water.

 Of course, I woke up that morning with a horrible pinched nerve in my back.
 I wasn’t even sure if I should be doing something like this, but I just couldn’t skip it.
 I’m glad I went.
 My back ended up not being an issue after all.